Neural network-enhanced $hr$-adaptive finite element algorithm for parabolic equations: Introduction

-The rest of the paper is outlined as follows: Section 2 introduces the model problem and the fully discrete scheme for the parabolic equation.
-Then, we recap the traditional adaptive algorithm, offering a comprehensive analysis of its methodology while critically examining its key limitations and potential drawbacks.
-In response, Section 3 discusses the development of an efficient neural network-enhanced $hr$-adaptive finite element algorithm, specifically highlighting the main advantages over the traditional methods.
-In Section 4, several numerical experiments are presented to demonstrate the robustness and effectiveness of the proposed method.
+Following the strategy of neural networks as specialized modules, our proposed method effectively addresses the three aforementioned limitations.
+This method is more efficient in terms of adaptive performance compared to the conventional refinement strategies discussed earlier.
+Specifically, the advantages of the proposed neural network-enhanced $hr$-AFEM in addressing the three limitations of the conventional AFEMs are as follows: \begin{itemize} \item Efficient refinement: By controlling the refinement of mesh nodes at each step, the number of iterations required for convergence is reduced to a maximum of $7$ iterations. \item Interpolation free: By training a neural network to replace the prior finite element solution, the method bypasses the complex and costly steps of interpolation.
+With only a single fine-tuning required per time step, it then enables direct function evaluation at any spatial point. \item Cheap initial mesh choices per time step: By employing a combined error indicator that incorporates information from two adjacent time steps, the method ensures reliable re-initializing of the mesh to a prescribed, coarse uniform state at each time step. \end{itemize} Together, these mechanisms—drastic iteration reduction, elimination of interpolation costs, and avoidance of redundant initial computations—constitute a comprehensive efficiency gain.
+The rest of the paper is outlined as follows: Section \ref{hafem} introduces the model problem and the fully discrete scheme for the parabolic equation.
+Then, we recap the conventional adaptive algorithm, offering a comprehensive analysis of its methodology while critically examining its key limitations and potential drawbacks.
+In response, Section \ref{hrafealg} discusses the development of an efficient neural network-enhanced $hr$-adaptive finite element algorithm, specifically highlighting the main advantages over conventional methods.
+In Section \ref{numExp}, several numerical experiments are presented to demonstrate the robustness and effectiveness of the proposed method.